linrongbin16/lin.vim/README.md

 Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to most users.

-Focused on and only on editing, not compile/package/debug projects, or tutorial for new vim users.
+Focused on and only on editing, no compile/package/debug projects, or tutorial for new vim users.

 Solved below issues: